Western Pennsylvania's trusted news source

 The Hotel Saxonburg suddenly closed in March.

-The news of the upcoming sale was originally revealed during a August 12 Saxonburg Area Business Association meeting.
+The news of the upcoming sale was originally revealed during an Aug.
+12 Saxonburg Area Business Association meeting.

-The historic building located at 220 W. Main Street is listed on the National Register of Historic places.
+The historic building at 220 W. Main St. is listed on the National Register of Historic places.
 It had welcomed patrons for 193 years.

 Residents worry about the closing’s impact

-“It’s the talk of the town, for sure,” said resident Mindy Neff.
+“It’s the talk of the town, for sure,” resident Mindy Neff said.
 “Main Street just isn’t as busy as it used to be.
 It served as a big staple in the town.”

 She fears if someone doesn’t buy Hotel Saxonburg and continue its long legacy of hospitality, the impact will be negative for all of the businesses in Saxonburg’s historic business district.